 These days, many walled cities in France remain, some more or less fully intact, others in a state of ruin, all with stories concealed within those ancient stones.

 So, leave your siege engines at home, and simply stroll into one of these majestic fortified towns during your next trip to France.
 Chances are a shower of arrows won’t rain down upon your head from the stone walls—unless, of course, you forget to pay your bistro or café bill.

-Avignon is home to Palais des Papes, or the Popes’ Palace, which is a must for any history buff interested in the Avignon papacy, or the Great Papal Schism that rocked Catholicism in the late 1300s.
+Avignon is home to Palais des Papes, or the Popes’ Palace, a famous historical site in France.
+It is a must for any history buff interested in the Avignon papacy, or the Great Papal Schism that rocked Catholicism in the late 1300s.

 The Old Town in Avignon, located on the south bank of the Rhône River in Provence, is a superb example of a walled French city that has withstood the elements since these shielding walls were first built, centuries past.